verisign/storm-graphite/README.md

 * Troubleshoot Java woes: Which topologies suffer the most from long garbage collection runs?
 * Optimize hardware or Storm configuration: Which topologies are running out of memory, and when?

+Lastly, you will benefit even more if you are also collecting non-Storm metrics from your infrastructure, e.g. system/host and networking metrics.
+These metrics add further context to the Storm metrics.
+A simple example would be to correlate a high number of context switches on the Storm machines to an increased processing latency of a topology.

 <a name="Background"></a>